ilap/CSC8311A1/README.md

        python manage.py runserver
             Starting development server at **http://127.0.0.1:8000/**

-Access it using browser opening the IP:port showed above.
+Access it using browser opening the IP:port showed above, and then proceed the following steps below:

--- Select the species genome,
+1. Select the species genome (currently only _B.
+Subtillis strain 168_),
--- Insert the target sequence to find honologous sequence in the selected genome.
+2. Insert the target sequence to the _Species_ text area to find homologous sequence in the selected genome.
+For testing, the *amyE* gene of *B. subtillis* fasta file (_amyE_B_Subtilis_strain_168.fa_) can be found under ./sequence directory.
--- Choose the up/down stream offset for extending the search range by the offset in the genome.
+3. Choose the up/down stream offset for extending the search range by the offset in the genome.
 The 0 means, that the search will be run only on the exact length of the found target sequence.
--- Seelct PAM
+4. Select PAM sequence
--- And finally clikc the *Search gRNA* button.
+5. And finally click the **_Search gRNA_** button.

 See, screenshot below: